Himself12794/NotEnoughTime/README.md

-# timey-wimey
+# NotEnoughTime
-Lets you modify how frequently time updates in minecraft (default is every tick).
+Lets you modify the flow of time.
+The modifier value can be a positive or negative float, and make the time move faster, slower, or even backwards.

 Usage:
-`/tmod <day|night> 2` -> makes the day/night 2 ticks instead of one
+`/tmod <day|night> 2` -> makes the day/night 2 times faster
 `/tmod get` -> displays current settings
 `/tmod toggle` -> toggles the time modifiers on/off

 The day is the time from 0 until 12000 and the night is from 12000 until 0

-I coded this in a couple of hours, so forgive the sloppy quality.